penpot/penpot-docs/technical-guide/plugins/create-a-plugin.md

 Penpot offers two ways to kickstart your journey towards developing a plugin:

-- Using the [Penpot Plugin Starter Template](https://github.com/penpot/penpot-plugin-starter-template): A basic template with the required files for quickstarting your plugin.
+- Using the <a target="_blank" href="https://github.com/penpot/penpot-plugin-starter-template">Penpot Plugin Starter Template</a>: A basic template with the required files for quickstarting your plugin.
 This template uses Typescript and Vite.
 - Follow to the next section to understand how to bootstrap a new plugin using one of the three major JavaScript frameworks.

 <p class="advice">